jzohdi/portfolio/README.md

 ## TODO

+- use sudoku solver to create simple mini sudoku page, use wasm to connect to C code
+- update 2048 to be pictures of tim robinson instead of numbers
+- 2048 ai in worker?
 - create library for adding nav scroller to web page.
 - meta data / SEO
 - improve react draw docs
 - create package to webgl render water effects (based on mindful draw water)
-- use sudoku solver to create simple mini sudoku page, use wasm to connect to C code
-- sqlite cache for notion queries - json files
-- update 2048 to be pictures of tim robinson instead of numbers
-  - make update-able theme?

 ## Post ideas